abdurafeyf/yfinance_airflow/README.md

 ## Project Description

-The primary objective of this project is to provide daily financial news updates.
-We achieve this by leveraging the Free Trial API from Yahoo Finance and orchestrating our data pipelines with Airflow.
+The main idea of the project is to get daily news update related to Finance.
+We are using Free Trial API of Yahoo Finance and also using Airflow for Orchestrating our Data Pipelines.

 ## Instructions